arjones/testing-json-libraries/README.md

 ## The Winner is Play2 Libs + Scala 2.10

-Trying 3 implementations, the one that supports inner case-class and make me write less code is **Play2**.
+Trying 3 implementations, the one that supports inner case-class and make me write less code was **Play2**.

+It is true the difference between SprayJson and Play2 were just a few keystrokes, probably someone would prefer SprayJson to avoid the huge dependecies, once Play.Libs are tight coupled with the rest of the framework.

 ## Important